Fork me on GitHub

 # See https://docs.gitlab.com/ee/ci/secrets/id_token_authentication.html

-# for further explanation of the id_tokens configuration.
+# for further explanation of the id_tokens configuration in GitLab.

 TBOT_GITLAB_JWT: